ADTRAN/gradle-scala-multiversion-plugin/README.rst

 The plugin allows you to use two different placeholders when declaring your dependencies which will then be substituted with actual values before being resolved.
-The first is ``scala-version`` and can be used as a version number in a dependency and will be replaced by the fully-qualified scala version for this build (e.g. ``'2.12.1'``).
+The first is ``scala-version`` and can be used as a version number in a dependency.
+It will be replaced by the fully-qualified scala version for this build (e.g. ``'2.12.1'``).
 This is typically used when declaring your scala-library dependency::

     compile "org.scala-lang:scala-library:scala-version"